Snell fans 11 as Rays defeat White Sox

 White Sox starter Carlos Rodon (1-2) struggled early against the Rays before leaving after 4 2/3 innings, allowing four runs and eight hits with nine strikeouts and five walks on 111 pitches.

-After the Rays loaded the bases with no outs in the first inning, Rodon got Garcia to strike out on ball 4, but then walked the next batter, Guillermo Heredia, to force in a run.
+After the Rays loaded the bases with no outs in the first inning, Rodon got Garcia to strike out on a pitch outside the zone, but then walked the next batter, Guillermo Heredia, to force in a run.

 Ji-Man Choi followed with a sacrifice fly to make it 2-0.